younes95/job_scheduling/README.md

 The first idea that i had is that there's two cases where we can run a job

 - If the job has no dependency
-- If the job's dependency has been already ran
+- If the jobs dependency has been already ran

 After that, i see that the job that have dependencies must be stored in a manner that the job comes after the dependency.
 And there's not a better structure than a stack that can ensure that kind of job (Last job in, first job out ).